fbpx

 Day 14 - La Paz

 Travel by local bus this morning and cross the border into Bolivia.
 You'll be asked to leave the bus to proceed through Peruvian immigration.
 The group will then walk across a bridge, submit passports at the Bolivian immigration office and reboard the bus for La Paz.
-Today is a long travel day, so make sure you’ve got your favourite playlists or books ready – or play some fun road trip games with your fellow travellers.
-Tonight, why not head out on the town for an optional group dinner to celebrate an incredible trip?
+Today is a long travel day, so make sure you’ve got your favourite playlists or books ready – or play some road trip games with your fellow travellers.
+Tonight, why not head out on the town for an optional group dinner.

 Day 15 - La Paz